 Brenda Christy, Subcommittee Chair, Virginia Department of Forensic Science

-Thomas (Rusty) White, Subcommittee Vice Chair, Texas DPS Crime Laboratory
+Thomas (Rusty) White, Subcommittee Co-Vice Chair, Texas DPS Crime Laboratory

 Emily Weber, Subcommittee Executive Secretary, Hamilton County Coroner's Office

 Marissa Bluestine, Quattrone Center for the Fair Administration of Justice at the University of Pennsylvania Law School (Legal Task Group representative)

 Ryan Campbell, St. Louis County Police Crime Laboratory

 Erika Chen, New York Police Department Laboratory (Terminology Task Group representative)